Starting from business planning and setup, you do a lot of work; it takes countless days and nights to put your creative thought and ideas to work.

 But how would you react if your established business vanishes in few days due to a data and security breach or weak Internet security?

-Nearly every business is online these days or going online, starting from a small flower and bouquet shop to E-Commerce store technology is involved everywhere.
+Nearly every business is online these days or going online, starting from a small flower and bouquet shop to an E-Commerce store technology is involved everywhere.

-And it requires different types of tech and data storage, you absolutely don’t want to share your important business data with anyone else, these data include web files, database, backend files, customer data etc.
+And it requires different types of tech and data storage, you absolutely don’t want to share your important business data with anyone else, these data include web files, database, backend files, customer data, etc.

 While you invest in building your business and customer database you might miss focusing on data security measures to secure your business from cyber attacks.

 Taking data security measures to protect business data can help prevent future problems with your business.
 Since 2014, Yahoo lost about 500 million users due to data loss.

 There were established companies like Code Spaces, FlexiSpy, MedStar health and Telefonica which suffered huge loss or went out of business after the security breach.

 According to VIPER:

 - 23% of SMBs (Small to Medium scale businesses) are facing cyber-attacks every day.